 Do Shirts Shrink In The Washer Or Dryer?
-Some materials are best left to air dry.
-Always make sure you check the label for any washing/drying instructions.
+Some materials are best left to dry naturally.
+Always make sure you know to check the label for any washing/drying instructions.

-3. Know that some items really shouldn’t be dried in the dryer:
+3. Know that some clothes really shouldn’t be dried in the dryer:

-Just as there are many types of clothing like bras and bathing suits that shouldn’t be put in the dryer, there are specific materials as well.
+Many types of clothing, such as bras and bathing suits, should not be put in the dryer; Also, there are specific materials.

-Many dryers nowadays are equipped with sensors to stop the drying process once all your clothes are dry.
-If yours doesn’t have that feature, however, you’ll want to make sure that you avoid shrinking by dividing up your laundry into groups–based on what is safe for each given material–before drying anything.
+Many dryers today have a sensor to stop drying after your clothes have dried.
+However, if yours doesn’t have that feature, you’ll want to make sure you avoid shrinking by dividing your laundry into groups—based on what’s safe for certain materials—before drying anything.

 So Really, do shirts shrink in the washer or dryer?
-Clothes can shrink in both the washer and the dryer.
-To ensure you never accidentally shrink your clothes, always double-check how the tag recommends you wash them.
-If you have anything made from silk, cotton, linen, or wool, you’ll likely need to take extra steps to clean it if you don’t want it to shrink.
+Because Clothes can shrink in both the washer and dryer.
+Make sure you never accidentally shrink your clothes and double-check how the label recommends washing them.
+If you have anything made of silk, cotton, linen, or wool, you may need to take extra steps to clean it if you don’t want it to shrink.

-Other useful information is waiting for you in Annabelrosendahl, we always update useful information for you.
+Other helpful information is waiting for you in Annabelrosendahl; we constantly update user information.